KatanaGraph/katana/README.md

 Many Galois/Lonestar applications work with graphs.
 We store graphs in a binary format called *galois graph file*
 (`.gr` file extension).
-Other formats such as edge-list or Matrix-Market can be converted to `.gr` format with `graph-convert` tool provided in galois.
+Other formats such as edge-list or Matrix-Market can be converted to `.gr` format with `graph-convert` tool provided in katana.
 This tool does not work for property graphs.
 You can build graph-convert as follows: